realitymediabook/realitymediabook.github.io/_chapters/chapter-authors.md

 <hr>
 <h3>The Designers</h3>

-The following professionals and students have contributed to the design and implementation of the immersive book...
+The following professionals and students have contributed to the design and implementation of *RealityMedia*...
+Colin Freeman
 Alex LaBarre
-Colin Freeman
 Matthew Rossman
+Jisu Park
+Nirui Kang
+Zack...

+the dozens of students who participated in our Augmented reality design studio at Georgia Tech 2019-2021.
 ....